 An introductory course in linear algebra that focuses on Euclidean n-space, matrices and related computations.
 Topics include: systems of linear equations, row reduction, matrix operations, determinants, linear independence, dimension, rank, change of basis, diagonalization, eigenvalues, eigenvectors, orthogonality, symmetric matrices, least square approximation, quadratic forms.
 Introduction to abstract vector spaces.

 Study of fundamental algorithms, data structures, and their effective use in a variety of applications.
 Emphasizes importance of data structure choice and implementation for obtaining the most efficient algorithm for solving a given problem.

 Multivariable calculus.
 Topics include differential and integral calculus of functions of two or three variables: vectors and curves in space, partial derivatives, multiple integrals, line integrals, vector calculus at least through Green’s Theorem.

 Fundamentals of biology and genetics.
 A broad overview of genetics, including Mendelian assortment, linkage, chromosomal aberrations, variations in chromosome number, mutation, developmental genetics, quantitative genetics, population genetics, mechanisms of evolution, and phylogenetics.

 Acceptance of Transfer Credits

 We will accept transferable credits from other accredited institutions of higher education and from other programs at Washington University, provided that the didactic courses are considered to be essentially equivalent to the courses offered in our program.
 The Program administration will make such determinations.
-However, in order to graduate from the MSBDS program, at least 75% of the credits must be completed through the MSBDS program (residency requirement).
-Therefore, MSBDS will accept a maximum of 10 transfer credits.
+However, in order to graduate from the MSBDS or MSIBS program at least 75% of the credits must be completed through the our graduate program (residency requirement).
+Therefore, we will accept a maximum of 10 transfer credits.